ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Furthermore, Banerjee’s research on digital image classification since the 1970s underscores the evolution from using textural and colour features to the current reliance on CNNs.
 This historical perspective reveals that early models had limited discriminative power and robustness, which were significantly improved with the advent of SIFT (Scale-invariant feature transform) and visual Bag-of-Words models.
 However, the transition to CNNs marked a pivotal shift due to their superior ability to capture both low-level and high-level features (Banerjee, 2023).
 Dayton et al. further illustrate the application of transfer learning in geolocation by refining a pre-trained ResNet-50 model on a specific geolocation task.
 Their work highlights the importance of data augmentation and hyperparameter tuning in improving model performance, as well as the need for balanced datasets to reduce bias and enhance generalizability (Dayton et al., 2024).

 To develop more robust and universally applicable geolocation models, it is essential to focus on creating systems that can operate effectively with lower-resolution images and without the need for panoramic views or extensive enriched datasets.
 This involves training models on diverse, real-world datasets that include a variety of image types, from urban streets to rural landscapes, captured under different conditions and perspectives.
 By doing so, the models can better mimic the conditions under which humans typically use images for geolocation, such as in social media posts, emergency situations, or historical photo analysis.
 For instance, PIGEOTTO, an evolution of PIGEON, takes a single image per location and is trained on a larger, highly diverse dataset of over 4 million photos from Flickr and Wikipedia, excluding Street View data.
 This approach demonstrates the model's ability to generalize to unseen places and perform well in realistic scenarios without the need for multiple images per location (Haas et al., 2024).
+### Recent Breakthroughs in CNN Architectures
+#### ResNet: Addressing the Degradation Problem in Deep Networks
+The introduction of deep residual learning by He et al. (2015) marked a significant milestone in the development of convolutional neural networks (CNNs).
+Their work addressed the degradation problem in deep neural networks by proposing a residual learning framework that allows layers to learn residual functions with reference to the layer inputs.
+This architecture, known as ResNet, employs shortcut connections that perform identity mapping, which are then added to the outputs of the stacked layers (He et al., 2015).
+This innovative approach not only mitigates the vanishing gradient problem but also enables the training of extremely deep networks with more than 100 layers, achieving superior performance in image classification tasks.
+#### MobileNetV2: Inverted Residuals and Linear Bottlenecks
+Designed specifically for mobile and resource-constrained environments, MobileNetV2 introduced by Sandler et al. (2019) represents a significant advancement in efficient CNN architectures.
+The core innovation of MobileNetV2 is the inverted residual with linear bottleneck layer module, which significantly reduces the memory footprint and computational cost during inference without sacrificing accuracy (Sandler et al., 2019).
+This is achieved through a low-dimensional compressed representation that is expanded and then filtered with a lightweight depthwise convolution before being projected back to a low-dimensional representation.
+#### EfficientNet: Rethinking Model Scaling for CNN's
+EfficientNet, proposed by Tan and Le (2020), introduces a new model scaling method that uniformly scales all dimensions of depth, width, and resolution using a simple yet highly effective compound scaling method.
+This balanced scaling approach enables EfficientNet to achieve superior performance while being much smaller and faster than previous models (Tan and Le, 2020).
+For instance, EfficientNet-B7 achieves state-of-the-art 84.3% top-1 accuracy on ImageNet, being 8.4x smaller and 6.1x faster on inference compared to traditional CNN architectures (Tan and Le, 2020).
 ## Contributions
 This paper has four main contributions.
 Firstly, we address the limitations of current geolocation models by developing a novel approach that leverages low-resolution images, enabling accurate geolocation in more realistic and diverse scenarios.
 Secondly, we enhance the dataset by expanding it to include more countries, ensuring a balanced and distributed representation, which is crucial for mitigating biases present in state-of-the-art models.
 Thirdly, we tackle hardware limitations by optimizing image sizes, making the model more accessible and efficient for deployment on various hardware platforms.
 Finally, we propose a new methodology for training and fine-tuning our model, incorporating the latest advancements in transfer learning and data augmentation techniques, which significantly improve the model's performance and generalizability across different real-world applications.

 Our contributions aim to advance the field of image geolocation, making it more practical and effective for a wide range of applications, from aiding in disaster response to rediscovering family histories and beyond.
 By addressing these key challenges, we believe our work will pave the way for the development of more robust and universally applicable geolocation technologies.